-3.1 Basic municipal engineering services Limited to potable water services, sanitation services, access roads and open lined storm water systems provided on a shared base in a dense settlement pattern; 3.2 Beneficiaries / Victims Persons who are resident in the jurisdiction of the municipality and find themselves in an emergency and who are desperately poor, homeless and unable to address their housing emergency from own resources or from other resources such as willing relatives or friends; 3.3 Budget The allocation of funds for emergency housing in any given financiał year.
-These funds may differ from year to year; 3.4 Emergency sites Pieces of land in municipal ownership identified by Council from time to time for the provision of emergency housing.
-3.5 Emergoncy / Disaster Disaster as contemplated under the Disaster Management Act (57 of 2002); Emergency as contemplated under the Disaster Management Act and called by the Disaster Management Department of Stellenbosch Municipality;
+3.1 Basic municipal engineering services

+Limited to potable water services, sanitation services, access roads and open lined storm water systems provided on a shared base in a dense settlement pattern:

+3.2 Beneficiaries / Victims

+Persons who are resident in the jurisdiction of the municipality and find themselves in an emergency. and who are desperately poor, homeless and unable to address their housing emergency from own resources or from other resources such as willing relatives. or friends:

+3.3 Budget

+The allocation of funds for emergency housing in any given financial year.
+These funds may differ from year to year;

+3.4 Emergency sites

+Pieces of land in municipal ownership identified by Council from time to time for the provision. of emergency housing.

+3.5 Emergancy / Disaster

+Disaster as contemplated under the Disaster Management Act (57) Emergency 2002); contemplated under the Disaster Management Act and called by Disaster Management Department | of Stellenbosch

+Municipality;

-All definitions obtained and where occessary modified from WordWeb http://wordweb.info/free/
+All definitions obtained and where edoessary modified from WordWeb http://wordweb.info/free/

-3.6 Eviction / (Orders) An order granted by competent Court for an eviction.
-This document distinguishes between a formal eviction and an informal eviction, as explained in clause 3.9 and 3.10 hereunder; 3.7 Evîctee Person expelled or ejected without recourse to legal process or forced to move out by a legal process; 3.8 Evictor Person expelling or ejecting another without recourse to legal process or forces another to move out by a legal process; 3.9 Formal eviction Eviction in accordance with an eviction order from a competent Court; 3.10 Informal eviction Persons are put out on the street without any Court proceedings or a judgement or an eviction order from a competent Court.
-(These evictions usually occur over weekends or at night) 3.11 Informal dwelling 2 A structure that is constructed with wood, iron, plastic or a combination of these materials, which does not meet the standards of safety in building and does not compty with the National Building Regulations.
-These structures can be found in backyards or in informal settlements; 3.12 Municipality Stellenbosch Municipality; 3.13 Meaningful engagement Municipality and representatives from both parties in the eviction matter negotiate the terms under which the court judgement must be executed; 3.14 Mediation The act of intervening for the purpose of bringing about a settlement.
-3,15 Policy The policy set out in this document as amended from time to time; 3.16 Prescribed form The application form/affidavit attached to this Policy for emergency housing assistance APPENDIX 1; 3.17 Professionally declared The professional opinion and recommendation of a consultant or an official of Council who specialise in that field of expertise; 3.18 Relocation The removal of people by the municipality from their place of residence to a suitable location in accordance with the prescribe(s) of various Court judgements; 3.19 Report(s) to Court Municipality prepares a report for Court setting out the terms for meaningful engagement / mediation and/or the provision of alternative accommodation; 3,20 Settlement Agreement Settlement Agreement is the agreement reached between the parties and is submitted as part of the Court proceedings; 3.21 "Surprise" Eviction Where the evictee fails to inform the Municipality timeously of a formal eviction or when an informal eviction occurs over night or during a weekend without prior knowledge by the Municipality of said eviction; 3.22 Temporary Relocation Area An area identified by Council where the persons affected by emergencies can be accommodated on a temporary basis.
+3.6 Eviction / (Orders) An order granted by competent Court for an eviction. document distinguishes between a formal eviction and an informal eviction, as explained in clause 3.9. and 3.10 hereunder: 3.7 Evictee Person expelled or ejected without recourse to legal process or forced to move out by a legal process; 3.8 Evictor Person expelling or ejecting another without recourse to legal process or forces another to move out by a legal process: 3.9 Formal eviction Eviction in accordance with an eviction order from a competent Court: 3.10 Informal eviction Persons are put out on the street without any Court proceedings or a judgement or an eviction order from a competent Court.
+(These evictions usually occur over weekends or at night).
+3.11 Informal dwelling2 A structure that is constructed with wood, iron, plastic or a combination. of these materials, which does not meet the standards of safety in building and does not comply with the National Building Regulations.
+These structures can be found in or in informal backyards settlements; 3.12 Municipality Stellenbosch Municipality, 3.13 Meaningful engagement Municipality and representatives from both parties in the eviction matter negotiate the terms under which the court judgement must be executed: 3.14 Mediation The act of intervening for the purpose of bringing about a settlement.
+3,15 Policy The policy set out in this document as amended from time to time: 3.16 Prescribed form.
+The form/affidavit application.
+Policy for attached lo. this emergency housing assistance APPENDIX 1: 3.17 Professionally declared The professional opinion recommendation of a consultant or an official of Council who specialise in that field of expertise; 3.18 Relocation The removal of people by the municipality from their place of residence to a suitable location in accordance with the prescribe(s) of various Court judgements; 3.19 Report(s) to Court Municipality prepares a report for Court setting out the terms for meaningful engagement. mediation and/or the provision of alternative accommodation; 3,20 Settlement Agreement Settlement Agreement is the agreement reached between the parties and is submitted as part of the Court proceedings; 3.21 "Surprise" Eviction Where the evictee fails to inform the Municipality timeously of a formal eviction or when an informal eviction occurs over night or during a weekend without prior knowledge. by the Municipality of said eviction; 3.22 Temporary Relocation Area An area identified by Council where the persons affected by emergencies be. can accommodated on a temporary basis.